Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Abstract

 \section{Abstract}

-A strong classical color field, known as the glasma, is generated in the earliest stage of relativistic heavy-ion collisions and can significantly influence the momentum and spin dynamics of hard probes such as quarks and jets.
-Most existing studies based on the classical equations of motion in a background Yang-Mills field, such as Wong equations, may not capture the full range of effects, for example, they neglect the Stern-Gerlach force experienced by spinning particles in non-uniform glasma fields.
-Although several extensions of Wong equations have been proposed to include spin degrees of freedom, they generally fail to satisfy all the required conditions simultaneously, such as Lorentz covariance, allowance for an arbitrary chromomagnetic moment, and respect for the necessary physical constraints.
-In this work, we extend the framework of a relativistic classical spinning particle in an electromagnetic field to describe spin one-half quarks propagating in a background non-Abelian Yang-Mills field.
-By systematically applying the Dirac-Bergmann algorithm, we derive self-consistent equations of motion for the particle's coordinates, momenta, spin, and color charge that satisfy all these requirements.
-This formalism provides a more complete and physically relevant description for studying momentum diffusion and spin polarization phenomena of hard probes in the glasma.
+The dynamics of a spinning colored particle in a background non-Abelian Yang-Mills field is of broad interest in many areas of physics.
+A physically important application arises in relativistic heavy-ion collisions, where hard probes such as heavy quarks and jets propagate through the strong early-time classical color fields collectively referred to as the glasma.
+The standard framework for describing the classical dynamics of colored particles in a background Yang-Mills field is provided by the Wong equations, but it does not incorporate spin degrees of freedom.
+Although several extensions of the Wong equations have been proposed to include spin, they generally fail to satisfy all the necessary requirements simultaneously, such as Lorentz covariance, allowance for an arbitrary chromomagnetic moment, and preservation of the required physical constraints.
+In this work, we extend the framework of a relativistic classical spinning particle in an electromagnetic field to describe spin-1/2 quarks propagating in a generic background non-Abelian Yang-Mills field.
+By systematically applying the Dirac-Bergmann algorithm, we derive a self-consistent set of equations of motion for the particle’s coordinates, momenta, spin, and color charge that satisfies all these requirements.
+This formalism provides a more complete and physically consistent description of spinning colored particles in background Yang-Mills fields, and offers a suitable framework for studying momentum diffusion and spin polarization phenomena of hard probes in heavy-ion collisions, particularly in the glasma.